broadinstitute/cromwell/docs/cromwell_features/HogFactors.md

 ##### An administrator sets up a Cromwell server

-- A Cromwell administrator sets the overall maximum concurrent job limit to 100,000 PAPIv2 jobs.
+- A Cromwell administrator sets the overall maximum concurrent job limit to 100,000 GCP Batch jobs.
 - The administrator also sets the hog factor to be 25.
-- Cromwell will therefore calculate a per-hog-group concurrent job limit of 4,000 PAPIv2 jobs.
+- Cromwell will therefore calculate a per-hog-group concurrent job limit of 4,000 GCP Batch jobs.

 ##### Our first hog group hits its limit

-- 100 workflows are running in hog group "A" and between them have generated 20,000 jobs for PAPIv2.
+- 100 workflows are running in hog group "A" and between them have generated 20,000 jobs for GCP Batch.
     + Cromwell initially starts 4,000 jobs.
     + Cromwell then starts the remaining 16,000 new jobs as existing jobs from this group finish.
     + New workflows in this group will not be able to start jobs either